All Emergencies: 9-1-1

 - Zinfandel Village: Grass field next to the Children's School.

-During University business hours residents can obtain information and status updates about a power outage at the Residential Education Office located in Zinfandel Village, at University Police, or at Campus Housing located in Student Center.
+During University business hours residents can obtain information and status updates about a power outage at the Residential Education and Campus Housing Office located in Zinfandel Village, at University Police, or at the Student Center.
 ACs and RAs can also be contacted.
 For operating medical equipment that requires power, please contact University Police.

 In case of a fire, activate the fire alarm by pulling the lever on the alarm box nearest your room.
 The fire alarm is a building alarm only, so be sure to call University Police to report the fire as well.
 For more information about fire statistics and fire equipment in the Residential Community, you can visit our Fire Safety Report.